BiniyamDS/course-mate/README.md

 # Course Mate

 ## Overview
-**Course Mate** is a Chrome extension that adds a collapsible chat interface to any webpage.
+**Course Mate** is a Firefox extension that adds a collapsible chat interface to any webpage.
 It allows users to interact with an AI chatbot, sending messages and receiving responses in markdown format.

 ## TODOS
 - [x] Fix toggle button
 - [x] Fix up UI
 - [x] Pull context automatically from subtitles
+- [ ] Update UI when subtitles are loaded
+- [ ] Restrict to use of only coursera
 - [ ] Add continuity to chat
-- [ ] Restrict to use of only coursera
 - [ ] Add feature to choose between models
 - [ ] Add Ability to add your own key to the extension